 The vibrant orange colour of this soup is like sunshine in the bowl!
+It’s simply delicious.
 The sweetness of the carrots, the bright citrus flavour of the oranges, and the mild zing of the ginger really shines.
-It’s simply delicious and really healthy too!
+The creamy texture (without using actual cream) is lovely too.

-Carrots are a rich source of beta-carotene (which converts into vitamin A), fibre, vitamin K, potassium and antioxidants, which are linked to lowering cholesterol levels and maintaining healthy vision (source), (which is great because my vision is horrible without my glasses or contacts).
+Carrots are a rich source of beta-carotene (which converts into vitamin A), fibre, vitamin K, potassium and antioxidants, which is linked to lowering cholesterol levels and maintaining healthy vision (which is great because my vision is horrible without my glasses or contacts).

-One large orange can provide over 100% of your daily recommended intake of vitamin C. It is also a good source of fibre, thiamin, folate and antioxidants (source).
+One large orange can provide over 100% of your daily recommended intake of vitamin C. It is also a good source of fibre, thiamin, folate and antioxidants.

-Ginger (fresh or ground) is an ingredient that I love to put in all types of meals because its unique spicy, pungent flavour.
-It’s wonderful because ginger is also known for its powerful anti-inflammatory and antioxidant effects (source).
+Ginger (fresh or ground) is an ingredient I love to put in all types of meals because of its unique spicy, pungent flavour.
+It’s wonderful because ginger is also known for its powerful anti-inflammatory and antioxidant effects.

-Heat at medium-high heat, add vegetable oil and stir in the carrots, onion, celery, garlic, and ginger, until onions are golden, 2-4 minutes.
+At medium-high heat, add vegetable oil and stir in the carrots, onion, celery, garlic, ginger, salt and pepper, until onions are golden, 3-4 minutes.

 Pour in vegetable broth and orange zest.
 Bring to a boil and then reduce to a simmer and cook until carrots are tender, about 20 minutes.
 Then blend until smooth.